pndang/pndang.github.io/experience.md

 Introduction to coding in Python, programming concepts and algorithms

-- Final Project: Developed a web-app information filtering system that generates vehicle suggestions given a user's lifestyle following a decision tree
+- Final Project: A web-app information filtering system that generates vehicle suggestions given a user's lifestyle following a decision tree
 - Programmed in Python and HTML for brower display of user interface

 <br>